Succession and Notary: legal experts in estate settlement

 I signed a revelation contract suggested by a genealogist at home yesterday.
 Upon reflection, I realize the payout percentage is too high.
 Can I retract and cancel everything ?

 Yes.
-The revelation contract proposed by a genealogist is subject to consumer protection rules (Rep. Min.
-Pajon au JOAN du 23-10-2000 n° 50427), and consequently to the rules concerning door-to-door sales.
-You therefore have the 14-day withdrawal period provided for in Article L.221-18 of the Consumer Code applicable to contracts…
+The revelation contract proposed by a genealogist is subject to consumer protection rules ( Rep. Min.
+Pajon au JOAN du 23-10-2000 n° 50427 ), and consequently to the rules concerning door-to-door sales.
+You therefore have the 14-day withdrawal period provided for in Article L.221-18 of the Consumer Code applicable…

 See more